sovware/directorist/readme.txt

 7.8.1 - Nov 16, 2023

-* Fix - Inporter issue in assigning directory type in category, locaiton and tag
+* Fix - Importer issue in assigning directory type in category, location and tag

 7.8.0 - Nov 12, 2023